suresh/suresh.github.io/_snippets/05-ml-pipelines.md

 grid_search = GridSearchCV(pipe, param_grid=param_grid)
 ```

-Individual steps may also be replaced as parameters, and non-final steps may be ignored by setting them to *'passthrough'*:
+Individual steps may be replaced as parameters, and non-final steps may be ignored by setting them to *'passthrough'*:

 ```python
 from sklearn.linear_model import LogisticRegression